AJenbo/DiabloGrooboAnalysis/readme.md

 ## Impossible Quest Combinations

 *Diablo* randomly sets which quests are available in each playthrough to enhance replayability.
-Two quests that impact speedrunning are “Ogden’s Sign” which blocks progress until a quest is completed and “Warlord of Blood” which triggers a scripted sequence.
-All randomly included quests influence level generation and the quests “Ogden’s Sign” and “Warlord of Blood” have a clear visible impact.
+Two quests that impact speedrunning are "Ogden's Sign" which blocks progress until a quest is completed and "Warlord of Blood" which triggers a scripted sequence.
+All randomly included quests influence level generation and the quests "Ogden's Sign" and "Warlord of Blood" have a clear visible impact.

 The team was able to identify markers of several quests by reviewing Groobo's run.
 The quest "The Butcher" is available based on the presence of the wounded townsman  0:43:

 ![](Attachments/ButcherAvailable.png)
 _Figure 9 - The wounded townsman visible near the entrance to the dungeon_

-At 1:06, the player can walk straight to the stairs down on dlvl 4, which indicates the quest "Ogden’s Sign" is not active:
+At 1:06, the player can walk straight to the stairs down on dlvl 4, which indicates the quest "Ogden's Sign" is not active:

 ![](Attachments/dlvl4OgdenMissing.png)
 _Figure 10 - Level 4 without Ogden's Sign quest_

-"The Butcher", "Ogden’s Sign", and "Gharbad the Weak" are part of a group of quests, of which only two of the three quests will always be available.[^4] Therefore, the quests "The Butcher" and "Gharbad the Weak" were active during Groobo's run but "Ogden's Sign" was not.
-Of the 13 levels the team was able to conclusively identify, 9 of them come from games which have "Ogden’s Sign" active and would not be able to proceed past dlvl 4 as shown.
+"The Butcher", "Ogden's Sign", and "Gharbad the Weak" are part of a group of quests, of which only two of the three quests will always be available.[^4] Therefore, the quests "The Butcher" and "Gharbad the Weak" were active during Groobo's run but "Ogden's Sign" was not.
+Of the 13 levels the team was able to conclusively identify, 9 of them come from games which have "Ogden's Sign" active and would not be able to proceed past dlvl 4 as shown.
 This indicates the video was formed by splicing multiple runs together.

 Additionally, when Groobo returns to town to identify the staff that dropped on dlvl 9 the town well is clean, which indicates the "Poison Water Supply" quest is not available:

 ![](Attachments/CleanWell.png)
 _Figure 11 - The return trip to town showing a clean well_

-However, the game seed that leads to the version of dlvl 2 shown in the video has the “Poison Water Supply” quest available.
+However, the game seed that leads to the version of dlvl 2 shown in the video has the "Poison Water Supply" quest available.
 This can be identified by the specific structure (The Dark Passage) to the left of the stairs, slightly outside the view in the video, next to the Butcher's red room, as shown in Figure 12:

 ![](Attachments/dlvl2Layout.png)
 _Figure 12 - Dungeon level 2 level layout_